YAST-Yet-Another-Software-Team/YADA/README.md

 # YADA – Motor Courier Request Web Application

-YADA is a web application that streamlines on-demand motor courier delivery for Favorie a food business.
+YADA is a web application that streamlines on-demand motor courier delivery for Favorie, a food business.
 It replaces manual delivery coordination (phone calls and text messages) with a single platform where the business can request, track, and manage deliveries, and couriers can accept and fulfill them.

 ## Table of Contents